gwynethguo/gwynethguo/README.md

 # Hello, I'm Gwyneth!
-📕 I'm currently studying *Computer Science* at National University of Singapore.
+📕 I'm a *Computer Science* graduate from National University of Singapore.

 <!---
 ## Things I code with